Stergina/Java/Shopping and Ordering System Program/README.md

 **Objective**:
-This program simulates the ordering and purchasing system of a computer store via a GUI.
+This program simulates the ordering and purchasing system of a computer store via a GUI and by reading structured files regarding sales, orders and purchases.

 **Structure of the code**: